Hands-On Fundraising

 Another reason that personal video stands out is because it is unique.
 Iconic marketer, Seth Godin, talks about a phenomenon he calls the “Purple Cow”.

 He notes that if you are driving down the road and see cows, you wouldn’t think much of it.
-But if you saw a purple cow, it would make you stop, take pictures, share it around.
+But if you saw a purple cow, it would make you stop, take pictures, and share it around.
 It would be wholly different and unique.

 This is likely a major reason that personal video sees substantially higher open and engagement rates than text emails.
 Personal videos are more memorable.